Can vs. May: What’s the Difference?

 Can vs. May

-• Can is mainly used for ability and informal permission.
+• Can is mainly used for ability and everyday permission.

-• May is mainly used for formal permission and possibility.
+• May is mainly used for possibility and more formal permission.

 Using Can